I’m going to leave this keto bang bang shrimp recipe right here for when you need a low carb dinner on the table ASAP. You’ll thank me later!

 Just kidding – an easy and delicious dinner recipe, that’s what.
-It doesn’t get much easier or more delicious than this low carb bang Bang Bang Shrimp recipe either.
+It doesn’t get much easier or more delicious than this keto Bang Bang Shrimp recipe either.

 I like to keep already peeled and de-veined shrimp in the freezer for situations like this, which costs a little more but saves all that tedious work of doing it yourself.
 Then you just run it under cold water to thaw it, toss it in the coating, and fry it up which only takes a couple of short minutes!

-If you’re really looking to get dinner on the table fast, you can get the pre-bagged slaw mix and save yourself some chopping – and avoid likely maiming yourself in the process if you’re in full on sleep walker mode like I am today.
+If you’re really looking to get this keto bang bang shrimp on the table fast, you can get the pre-bagged slaw mix and save yourself some chopping – and avoid likely maiming yourself in the process if you’re in full on sleep walker mode like I am today.

 Boom.
 Dinner is served.

-Even with some short cuts, this Low Carb Bang Bang Shrimp recipe is so good that your family will be too distracted to realize that you’ve suddenly disappeared and gone to bed early (with all of the windows closed this time.)
+Even with some short cuts, this keto Bang Bang Shrimp recipe is so good that your family will be too distracted to realize that you’ve suddenly disappeared and gone to bed early (with all of the windows closed this time.)

 “Hey where did Mom go?”